oehf/ipf/platform-camel/ihe/xds/src/site/markdown/rmu-itiX1.md

 #### Consumer

-The endpoint URI format of `ch-xcmu` component consumers is:
+The endpoint URI format of `rmu-itiX1` component consumers is:

 ```
-ch-xcmu:serviceName?homeCommunityId=<homeCommunityId>[&parameters]
+rmu-itiX1:serviceName?homeCommunityId=<homeCommunityId>[&parameters]
 ```

 The resulting URL of the exposed IHE Web Service endpoint depends on both the configuration of the [deployment container]